PurnPum/Sketchy-Crystal/README.md

 ## TODO:

-- Change enemy trainer teams so that they all use normal moves.
+- Change enemy trainer teams so that they all use their usual moves.
+(Most important TODO)
 - Make sure TMs found in the Overworld and given by Gym Leaders work properly and are all Sketch.
 - (Maybe) Add option to randomize encounters and/or trainer mons/attacks